OpenGamma/OG-Platform/docs/install/index.md

-The OG-Examples database provides example data and an example server configuration.
+The Examples-Simulated database provides example data and an example server configuration.

 As per [this wiki page](http://docs.opengamma.com/display/DOC090/Running+the+Example+Engine), you can configure and start the example server by running: